czyzi0/mlp/README.md

   ```
   python setup.py install
   ```
-- if you want to run examples/develop package, install dependencies from `environment.yml` and install package in developer mode.
-You can do that using `conda`:
+- if you want to develop package, install dependencies from `environment.yml` and install package in developer mode.
+You can do that using [Conda](https://conda.io/docs/):
   ```
   conda env create -f environment.yml
   conda activate mlp